The Philosophy of Freedom: Knowledge of Freedom

 Experience is the "sum total" of mental pictures of the individual.
-But there is more to the human being's cognitive inventory than percept, concept and mental picture.
-There is the relation of these things to the Ego; and this is feeling.
-Feeling gives our personal relation to the world, and we oscillate between it and the "universal world process" given in thinking.
-The mental pictures we form gives our mental life an individual stamp, and relates it to our own life.
+However, the human cognitive inventory extends beyond percept, concept, and mental picture.
+It also includes the relation of these elements to the Ego, which is feeling.
+Feeling establishes our personal connection to the world, and we fluctuate between this personal connection and the "universal world process" presented in thinking.
+The mental pictures we create impart an individualized quality to our mental life and connect it to our personal experiences.

 Chapter 7 takes up the consequences of the view that knowledge consists of the restoration of the unity of the content of the percept and the concept.
 Steiner calls those who make the epistemological distinction into a permanent metaphysical one dualists.
-For the monist ‘The world is given to us as a duality, and knowledge transforms it into a unity.'
-Working with an irresolvable distinction, the dualist is bound to assert that there are limits to knowledge: ‘the “in itself” of a thing.’
-For the monist there is no in-principle limit to knowledge.
+For the monist, 'The world is given to us as a duality, and knowledge transforms it into a unity.'
+Working with an irresolvable distinction, the dualist is bound to assert that there are limits to knowledge: 'the "in itself" of a thing.'
+For the monist, there is no in-principle limit to knowledge.

-For monism in Steiner’s sense there are only concepts and percepts, which, united, form the object; for the dualist there is the subject, the object, the percept, and the concept.
+For monism in Steiner's sense, there are only concepts and percepts, which, united, form the object; for the dualist, there is the subject, the object, the percept, and the concept.
 We must not conceive of the process of perception as though it is naïvely real, as we do when we take perception to be a causal effect of the things as they are in themselves on us.
 Metaphysical realism is the view that there is an object in the world that is imperceptible as it is in itself, but is also to be conceived naïve realistically.
 It 'is a contradictory mixture of naïve realism and idealism.
-Its hypothetical [elements] are imperceptible entities endowed with the qualities of percepts’.
+Its hypothetical [elements] are imperceptible entities endowed with the qualities of percepts'.
 For the monist, the process of perception is an ideal relation.
-The metaphysical realist, however, is left with the unanswerable question how the metaphysically real objects are converted into subjective percepts.
+The metaphysical realist, however, is left with the unanswerable question of how the metaphysically real objects are converted into subjective percepts.
 Here Steiner can be read as giving his account of the structure and basis of what is today called the mind-body problem.

 Steiner's summary of Part I of The Philosophy of Freedom, at the start of Chapter 8 in Part II, contains the following passage: